 Having grown up on St. Simons and now raising two children here, it was clear to both me and my wife that not only is this a great beach town with lots of outdoor family activities, we firmly believed that our local neighbors would enthusiastically support the Blue Skies mission.
 “Bring a camp to St. Simons,” we implored Melinda, “And we promise that our community will love on these families – we’ll take very good care of them here.”
 We launched the campaign at my birthday party last fall, and fundraising and planning began - led by several previous local volunteer families, including the Busby’s, Shivers, and Albersons.

-The inaugural week of SSI camp took place a few weeks ago at the end of July – and to say that our hopes and expectations were exceeded is an understatement.
+The inaugural week of SSI camp took place in July, 2021 – and to say that our hopes and expectations were exceeded is an understatement.
 As we shared the blessings of our island with our appreciative guests, we were personally blown away by the generosity, love, and support of our community.
 In addition to our fundraising goals being fully met, many of our local restaurants like Sandy Bottom Bagels, Dolce Dough, Chick Fil A, CJ’s, and V-Pizza, donated or discounted meals for our group.
 We were able to offer excursions like boat rides, horseback riding, and kayaking to families that have never been able to do such things.
 The staff at Sea Palms Resort bent over backward for us, ensuring a pristine and perfect headquarters for 120 guests and volunteers.
 Bucket-list wishes were granted by our local harbor pilots and volunteers, Island Cinemas made room for us on a rainy day, and Neptune Park Pool and the Casino were perfect venues for our evening family events.
 It was truly a joy to share so many of our favorite amenities with these dear guest families.